woreom/meta-tasks/README.md

 # Meta-Tasks: An alternative view on Meta-Learning Regularization
 --------

-This repository is the official PyTorch implementation of the paper "Meta-Tasks: Improving Robustness in Few-Shot Classification with Unsupervised and Semi-supervised Learning" by Mohammad Rostami, Atik Faysal, Huaxia wang, Avimanyu Sahoo, Ryan Antle.
+This repository is the official PyTorch implementation of the paper "Meta-Tasks: An alternative view on Meta-Learning Regularization" by Mohammad Rostami, Atik Faysal, Huaxia wang, Avimanyu Sahoo, Ryan Antle.

 --------